Could a strategic lithium reserve kickstart US supply chain development?

 President, GE Vernova

-For two decades, Jessica has led energy businesses from power generation to solar manufacturing and upstream oil and gas production.
-Her work has been guided by the ambition of achieving an energy system that is sustainable, just and resilient, enabling progress and prosperity.
+Jessica has led global energy businesses from wind and solar manufacturing to the upstream oil and gas sector.
+Her work has been guided by the ambition of achieving an energy system that is abundant, resilient and sustainable.

 Get the latest news and research on energy & climate policy.